Will I notice a difference after installing CushCore?

 How long will it last?

 - CushCore inserts are extremely durable.
-Our foam is engineered to withstand repeated pounding and flexing without degradation.
+Our foam is engineered to withstand repeated pounding without degradation.
 It does not absorb liquid and is not affected by tire sealant.
-Service life will depend on your riding frequency, terrain, etc.
+Ultimate service life depends on your riding frequency, tire pressure, terrain, and other factors.